siong1987/jquery.feedback/README.md

 Send button by returning the text in the form.
 * `thanks_message`: the message the user sees after the feedback message is sent.
+* `button_name`: the send button's name.
+It doesn't have to be 'Send', right?

 ## Help/Issues